Salamanca, New York

-Salamanca (Seneca: Onë'dagö:h) is a city in Cattaraugus County, New York, United States, inside the Allegany Indian Reservation, one of two governed by the Seneca Nation of New York.
+Salamanca (Onë'dagö:h) is a city in Cattaraugus County, New York, United States, inside the Allegany Indian Reservation, one of two governed by the Seneca Nation of Indians.
 The population was 5,929 at the 2020 census.
 It was named after José de Salamanca, a Spanish nobleman and cabinet minister of the mid-19th century.
 Salamanca invested in railroads around the globe, including the Atlantic and Great Western Railroad in New York State, Pennsylvania, and Ohio.

 Geography

 According to the United States Census Bureau, the city has an area of 16.15 sqkm, of which 15.52 sqkm is land and 0.63 sqkm, or 3.88%, is water.

-Salamanca is within the Allegany Indian Reservation of the Seneca Nation of New York (one of the six tribes of the Iroquois Confederacy).
+Salamanca is within the Allegany Indian Reservation of the Seneca Nation of Indians (one of the six tribes of the Haudenosaunee Confederacy).
 The city population of about 5,900 is about 19% Native American; this does not include Seneca people living in the nearby hamlets of Jimerson Town (one of the two capitals of the nation) and Kill Buck.
 The city lies along the Allegheny River and is adjacent to Allegany State Park.

 Salamanca is one of two cities in Cattaraugus County, the other being Olean.